pikvm/ustreamer/tools/ssl/README.md

     1. Use a subdomain, such as `webcam.domain.com`
 1. Port Forwarding
     1. If using a Wi-Fi router, create a port forwarding rule which passes traffic from port 80 to the Pi.
 This is needed for certbot to ensure your DNS entry reaches the Pi, even if your final port will be something else.
     1. Create a second rule for your final setup.
-For example, forward traffic frome the router on port 5101 to the Pi's IP port 8080.
+For example, forward traffic from the router on port 5101 to the Pi's IP port 8080.
-1. Update the µStreamer-proxy file in this folder
+1. Update the ustreamer-proxy file in this folder
     1. Replace `your.domain.com` with a fully qualified domain, it's three places in the proxy file.
     1. Modify the line `listen 5101 ssl` port if needed.
 This is the public port, not the port on which the µStreamer service is running
     1. Modify `proxy_pass http://127.0.0.1:8080;` with the working address of the internal µStreamer service.